MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AmazonRedshift.md

 ## Enable Azure AD Single Sign-On (SSO) for Amazon Redshift

-We support AAD SSO in both Power BI service and the on-premises data gateway.
-For more information about enabling AAD SSO for all connectors, go to [Overview of single sign-on (SSO) for on-premises data gateways in Power BI](/power-bi/connect-data/service-gateway-sso-overview).
+We support Azure AD SSO through both Power BI Service (cloud) and also through the on-premises data gateway.
+For more information about enabling Azure AD SSO for all connectors, go to [Overview of single sign-on (SSO) for on-premises data gateways in Power BI](/power-bi/connect-data/service-gateway-sso-overview).

 ### Azure AD Single Sign-On (SSO) through Power BI service